 Registered Motor Vehicles are listed with the Department of Motor Vehicles.
 These vehicles are coded by tax town and the Assessor is provided a list of registered vehicles annually.

 MOTOR VEHICLE BILLS are due on July 1.
+Motor vehicle supplemental bills are due on January 1, 2019.
 If your Motor Vehicle taxes become delinquent, please call the Tax Collector's office to obtain a total amount due, including interest, so that you can obtain a Motor Vehicle release.

 (CGS 12-146 amended PA 84-257)

 Q. HOW IS THE ASSESSMENT OF MY PROPERTY DETERMINED?

 A. State law requires that all property subject to local taxation be assessed at 70% of your property's fair market value as of October 1, 2017.
 Personal property and motor vehicles are assessed at 70% of current fair market value, in accordance with state statute.